- Home

 The Law School’s commitment to diversity, equity, and inclusion is reflected in, and carried by, a range of student-run shared identity groups.
 Students also support diversity, equity, and inclusion at St. John’s Law as members of the Dean’s Advisory Council.

-Learn more about our shared identity groups
+Learn more about our student organizations

 Read more about LGBTQ+ at St. John's Law